Table Of Contents

-Answer: Allow new grout to cure for at least 48 to 72 hours before sealing.
+Answer: The best practise is to allow new grout to cure for at least 48 to 72 hours before sealing.
 This is to ensure the grout reaches full strength and is fully dry.
 Old grout installations should be cleaned thoroughly before sealing and inspected for any cracking, or loose areas before applying a grout sealer.

-Answer: The best grout sealer to use on shower floors is Sealer’s Gold Choice by Aqua Mix.
+Answer: The best grout sealer to use on shower floors is AQUA-X Grout Sealer.
 It is a high quality, penetrating sealer that will repel and bead up water.
-Sealing a shower and shower floor is recommended as it will ensure the tile grout will retain its
+Sealing a shower and shower floor is recommended and best practise as it will ensure the tile grout will retain its